scontain/scone_mesh_tutorial/README.md

 In this `Hello World` example, this amounts to just two files which have already been created for you.
 You just need to:

-1. Change the `build.to` tag in the provided `service.yaml` file to point to the repository and image name and tag, to which you want to upload the generated container image containing the service.
+1. Change the `build.to` field in the provided `service.yaml` file to point to the repository and image name, to which you want to upload the generated container image containing the service.
+To make it easier to follow the steps below, we recommend using the image tag `1`.
-2. Change the `services.image` tag in the `mesh.yaml` file to point to the same image, which you chose to use in the `service.yaml` file in the previous step.
+2. Change the `services.image` field in the `mesh.yaml` file to point to the same image as in the `service.yaml` file.
-3. Change the `policy.namespace` tag in the `mesh.yaml` file to a unique [SCONE CAS namespace](https://sconedocs.github.io/namespace/) of your choice.
+3. Change the `policy.namespace` field in the `mesh.yaml` file to a unique [SCONE CAS namespace](https://sconedocs.github.io/namespace/) of your choice.

 > **NOTE:** A *service manifest file* is a `yaml` file, in which you describe the service by specifying different properties.
 These include but are not limited to:
 > - Secrets the service imports and exports.
 >    - A secret can be exported either
 >      - to all other services (e.g., to export a public key),